altunixon/wips/lns/altina_ln/ASP-91-Chapter_1_The_Return_of_the_Prince.md

 “Did something happen in High Britannia?”
 “Not really.
 Their soldiers hacked and shot at me for a little though… Oh right, I met Queen Margaret and dueled with her right hand man.
 Oswald is amazing, and unreasonably strong.”
 Marquis Bergerac collapsed dizzily onto the floor.
 This sparked off a commotion with the maids, who shouted "Check it!"
 "Check his heart!"
-"The analgesics!"
+"The analgesics!"<br/>
 Franziska who was listening in while standing at the edge could only think ‘What the hell is he saying!?’
 If she didn’t witness Bastian’s strength first hand, she would have treated this as a joke.
 However, he did seem capable of facing an army head on.
 In terms of combat abilities, he wasn’t far off from her brother Gilbert.
 The old noble glared at Bastian.